Canada protests sound common refrain: ‘We stand for freedom’

 Many Canadians have been outraged over the crude behavior of some demonstrators.
 Some urinated on the National War Memorial and danced on the Tomb of the Unknown Soldier, while others carried signs and flags with swastikas and used the statue of Canadian hero Terry Fox to display an anti-vaccine statement, sparking widespread condemnation.

-“All I want is the mandates lifted, and freedom of choice,” said Kacheeya Scarrow, who drove her van about 380 kilometers (235 miles) from the city of Taupo to support the protest.
+“All I want is the mandates lifted, and freedom of choice,” said Kacheeya Scarrow, who drove her van about 235 miles from the city of Taupo to support the protest.
 “I’m not anti-vax, I’m not pro-vax.
 Everybody should have the right to choose what they want to do with their own body.”

 In Windsor, where protesters had blocked the entrance to the Ambassador Bridge that is a crucial conduit for the auto industry in both the U.S. and Canada, police moved to end the demonstration Sunday, arresting about a dozen protesters and beginning to tow vehicles.